awsdocs/aws-kms-developer-guide/doc_source/programming-aliases.md

 ## Updating an alias<a name="update-alias"></a>

-To associate an existing alias with a different CMK, use the [UpdateAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_UpdateAlias.html) operation\.
+To associate an existing alias with a different KMS key, use the [UpdateAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_UpdateAlias.html) operation\.

 In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a client](programming-client.md)\.